-The National Geographic post Free Things to Do in Dallas has been getting a lot of views, so I thought it would be fun to follow it with a collection of my photos from various architecture walks around downtown Dallas.
+The National Geographic post Free Things to Do in Dallas has been getting a lot of views, so I thought it would be fun to follow it with a collection of my photos from various self-led architectural Dallas walking tours.

 Most people think of Dallas as the land of cowboy hats, oil wells, and big hair.
 A brash new city, where you are tested to find culture or history.
 Much to my surprise, I’ve been finding all kinds of architectural gems tucked into the landscape of Dallas.

-Across the street you see Main Street Garden , Dallas’ answer to an urban park.
-There’s a small taco stand here where can stop for a drink or snack.
+Across the street from the Main Street Historic District, this is Dallas’ answer to an urban park.
+There’s a small taco stand here where you can stop for a drink or snack.
 Lots of people bring their dogs and kids here as well.
 This photograph was taken just before the Christmas holiday.
 If you look closely, you can see the Christmas tree in the center foreground.

 The clock tower which you see in several photographs crowns what was originally the Mercantile Bank Building.
 The building was completed about 1942 and the current clock tower was added in 1958.
 It’s a downtown landmark, and one of my favorites.

 The Dallas Statler Hilton

 On the east side of Main St. Gardens, you’ll see this outstanding example of mid-century architecture.
 It was originally the Dallas Statler Hilton.
 It’s been vacant for some time now and in typical Dallas fashion, there have been repeated attempts to tear it down.
 However, it now appears to be in the process of a makeover and whoever bought it has lit it from the inside with those cool blue lights.
 An interesting bit of history of the building, Tina Turner left her abusive ex-husband Ike sleeping in this hotel, when she finally left him, forever.